asyncapi/website/pages/blog/2022-summary.md

 ### Twitter

 Twitter?
-Seriously, the most unreliable tool ever :smiley: but of course, I'm biased; I do not like it.
+Seriously, the most unreliable tool ever. :smiley: But of course, I'm biased; I do not like it.
 So let's look at the data.
 Are people really leaving Twitter because of Elon Musk?

 Forget about the number of followers.
 We have over 3.5k followers, over 500 more than last year.
 For me, followers number are as reliable as GitHub stars on a repository.
 Not much...